 What is SSH?

-SSH is a terminal program that allows you to work on a machine other than your own that utilizes encryption to ensure that your password and all data sent and received during your session are kept safe.
+SSH, or Secure Shell, is a terminal program that allows you to connect remotely to your hosting account.
+It uses encryption to safeguard all data sent or received during your session.

 How do I get an SSH program?

 SSH comes built in on some operating systems, like MacOS, Linux, and Windows 10 and later.
 With these operating systems, you can simply open a command line window and begin using SSH commands.

 - Command Prompt

 If your operating system doesn't come with SSH built-in, then you can install an SSH client, such as:

 How do I connect to the server via SSH using a terminal program?

 Prefer video?
 See our video tutorial here.

 To connect to your account via SSH, follow these steps: